UgoDaves/Cyclistics-Case-study/README.md

 ![image](https://github.com/UgoDaves/Cyclistics-Case-study-with-SQL/assets/152723434/453bea36-77ae-4322-a098-cae31b18970a)

 ## Process Phase
-- Documentation of any cleaning or manipulation of Data: I used, excel, power query, Postgresql, and Microsoft Power BI.
-I used microsoft Exce to remove columns consisting of the latitude, longitude and station, since they are not necessarily relivant for my analysis.
-Also, the station columns consists of nulls
+- In the process of data preparation, I employed Microsoft Excel to eliminate columns containing latitude, longitude, and station information, as they were deemed irrelevant to my analysis.
+Additionally, the station column contained null values, prompting its exclusion from the dataset.
+- I also created primary keys in all twelve dataset for the ease of joins in sql, and data modeling in power BI for visualization.

+### Dataset importation into postgresql; first you have to create tables.
 ``` sql
 CREATE DATABASE cyclistic;